retorquere/zotero-better-bibtex/README.md

 BibTeX http export uses the general Zotero HTTP facility; please note that disabling this will disable ALL http facilities in zotero -- including the non-Firefox plugins.

+## Omitting fields in the export

+Should you so wish, you can prevent fields of your choosing from being export.
+There is no GUI option for this, but in about:config, you can look up 'extensions.zotero.translators.better-bibtex.skipfields', and set its value to a comma-separated list of bibtex fields you do not want to see in your export.
+The fields are case-sensitive, separated by a comma *only*, no spaces.

 # Installation (one-time)

 After installation, the plugin will auto-update to newer releases.
 Install by downloading the [latest